 Much more than a place to sleep

 At Binghamton University, residential life fosters a sense of community and pride.
-Binghamton offers five unique living communities for freshmen (freshmen are required to live on campus), each with its own culture, traditions, student government, dining hall, quad and recreational facilities, so you'll never have to go far to grab a bite to eat, play volleyball with friends or find a faculty or staff member to answer your questions.
+Binghamton offers five unique living communities for first-year students (first-year students are required to live on campus), each with its own culture, traditions, student government, dining hall, quad and recreational facilities, so you'll never have to go far to grab a bite to eat, play volleyball with friends or find a faculty or staff member to answer your questions.

 Nestled in the heart of campus near Bartle Library, the Lecture Hall and its own Student Success Center, Hinman is home to some of the most school spirit on campus!
 Dorms are either four- or six-person suites, each sharing a bathroom and common room.
 Students in Hinman are ready to honor their tradition of public service and leadership and are known for keeping their doors open to say hi to neighbors and friends!

 Newing College is made up of four buildings, each with corridor-style living and designed triples.
 In the spring, each building competes against the others in Newing Navy, a week-long event of karaoke, dance contests, bouncy houses and games!
 Newing College and Dickinson Community are both situated on either side of what we affectionately call "C4," or the Chenango Champlain Collegiate Center.
 It's a fun place to eat and study!

 Dickinson Community was our first campus community and now has the four newest buildings!
 Students here live in four-person and five-person flats, designed triples and corridor-style doubles.
 Residents here are also the first to pop out for sunny weather to throw a football across Dickinson Quad, soar up and relax on a swing set or compete in Color Combat and Mutant Mania!

 Mountainview College gets its name for being situated on the top of a hill!
 It has the best panoramic view of the rest of campus.
 This community is made up of suites with four or six residents and designed triples.
 Its dining hall is the site of a culinary competition each year!